 The workshops focus on creating and strengthening the bond between parents and their daughters.
 The purpose of these workshops is to provide intervention resources to increase parent-child connectedness among the girls and parents with which we work.
-The workshop is free and includes a nutritional dinner for the entire family.
 Using curriculum produced by ETR Associates (Education, Training, Research Associates), our workshops focus on four main topics:

 Workshop #1: Parent-Child Connectedness

 Workshop #3: Increasing the Connection with My Adolescent Daughter